taatuut/cleanpulse/README.md

 docker run -d -p 8080:8080 -p 55554:55555 -p 8008:8008 -p 1883:1883 -p 8000:8000 -p 5672:5672 -p 9000:9000 -p 2222:2222 --shm-size=2g --env username_admin_globalaccesslevel=$SOLACE_USER --env username_admin_password=$SOLACE_PASS --name=$SOLACE_NAME solace/solace-pubsub-standard
 ```

-2. To configure the Solace broker in tghe same or a new terminal run `python3 ez_broker_configuration.py`.
+2. To configure the Solace broker in the same or a new terminal run `python3 ez_broker_configuration.py`.
 This creates the required queue with topic subscription if not existing and will outoput something like below.
 Then check Broker management / Messaging / Queues for information on the configured queue.

 ```
 python3 ez_broker_configuration.py